DEEPAK894/Linux_assg/README.md

  + Command to stop the service  : ***sudo systemctl stop showtime***<br>
  + Command to check the service status : ***sudo systemctl status showtime***<br>
  1. To check the output of the showtime.sh script, which continuously appends the current time to a file (showtime_output.txt).<br>
- 2. If we want to continuously monitor the output file in real-time, you can use the tail command with the -f (follow) option: <br>
+ 2. If we want to continuously monitor the output file in real-time, you can use the tail command with the -f (follow) option. <br>
  >          tail -f ~/showtime_output.txt